Warmley Park School and College School Local Offer

 Every pupil has a learning passport which is updated annually by the class teacher and shared with parents.
 This details how the pupil learns, what they can do for themselves and what support they need.

-Daily contact is through the home school diary with the class teacher.
+Daily contact is through the Seesaw app with the class teacher.
 Parents are encouraged to read the weekly school newsletter which is available in paper version or by email to know what is happening in school.

 Parents and carers can request a phone call or meeting with the class teacher or Head of Department regarding any aspects of their child’s learning and development.